Roasted Butternut Squash

 • Sea salt and freshly ground black pepper

-• Chopped parsley, optional, for garnish
+• Chopped fresh parsley, optional, for garnish

 Instructions